christian-weber/gradle-release-plugin/README.md

 	</tr>
 </table>

- The task requires the arguments username, password, url and developmentVersion.
+ The task requires the arguments username, password, url, developmentVersion and tagVersion.
  If one of them is missing an error message is displayed and the task execution stops.

 ## Task: createBranch